wtegtow/SeisTimes.jl/README.md

 Once defined, these objects can be passed to the **ray_bending** function to compute traveltimes.

-**Note**: This ray tracing works only for horizontally layered media.
+**Note**: This ray tracing method is limited to horizontally layered media and accounts only for ray paths along layers intersected by the initial straight-line connection between source and receiver.
+High-velocity layers above or below are ignored, even if would provide a faster/true ray path.

 For reference, the following 2D example computes the same travel time grids shown above.